01 Jul Which Nozzle Tip Should You Use On Your Power Washer?

 - 0° Red nozzle

-This should be the least used nozzle of all, but it does have its place in power washing.
+The red-colored nozzle is the most powerful and often used for concrete cleaning.
+This should be the least used nozzle of all, but it does have its place in power washing with it’s small, very concentrated stream of water.
 Even with a homeowner’s grade pressure washer, this nozzle could slice right through skin, siding, or wood.
 So be careful!
-This nozzle will provide a long, concentrated stream of water that is useful for things like knocking down wasp nests or spot cleaning really dirty concrete.
+This nozzle will provide a long, concentrated stream of water that is useful for things like knocking down wasp nests or spot cleaning tough stains and debris from concrete and metal.
 The super concentrated water stream is like writing with a pencil so using this nozzle is not very time efficient.
 More damage to property is done with this nozzle than with any other so again, BE CAREFUL!

 - 15° Yellow nozzle